-- Feedback from patients, residents, clients and families through client experience surveys;
+- Feedback from residents and families through quality of life and experience surveys;

-- Safety priorities identified through safety reporting, care reviews, critical incidents and risk analysis;
+- Safety priorities identified through safety reporting, critical incidents and risk analysis;

 - Accreditation Canada required organizational practices and standards.